nickmvincent/cmpt419_fall2025/slides/deck3.md

 On the positive side, some might argue that AI industry creates some *positive externalities*
 - open source software
 - search engines and LLMs, if done correctly, have the potential to increase access to knowledge
-- recommender help cut through the noise
+- recommenders help cut through the noise
-- genAI help when people have unequal access to resources to practice a language, etc.
+- GenAI helps when people have unequal access to resources to practice a language, etc.

 ---